Jahia/widen-asset-picker/doc/en/contentDefinition.md

 properties ([+](#wdenmixembed)).
 The mixin is used to map the specifics `embeds` JSON properties returned for a video asset.

-For a video, those properties are :
+For a video, these properties are :
 * `video_player.url`
 * `video_stream.url`
 * `video_stream.html`